PlayableLab FAQs

 Where can I get help?

-- Every editor (AI-Lab, Video Playable, AI-Motion) has a Guide button that replays the in-app onboarding tour for that workspace.
+- Each editor (AI-Playable and Video Playable) has a Guide button that replays the in-app onboarding tour for that workspace.
+AI-Video has no editor — the single brief screen is self-explanatory.

 - For anything the onboarding does not cover, email support@playablelab.com.